meomay503/domino/README.md

 [![Build Status][1]][2] [![dependency status][3]][4] [![dev dependency status][5]][6]

+** This is a fork fixing: **
+- Make is minifier friendly
+- Support SVG CSS attributes

 As the name might suggest, domino's goal is to provide a <b>DOM in No</b>de.

 In contrast to the original [dom.js](https://github.com/andreasgal/dom.js) project, domino was not designed to run untrusted code.
 Hence it doesn't have to hide its internals behind a proxy facade which makes the code not only simpler, but also [more performant](https://github.com/fgnass/dombench).